 Act 496, enacted by the General Assembly in 1985, established Arkansas State Technical Institute at Arkansas State University-Beebe to provide educational programs which combine academic skills and vocational training in highly technical employment areas.
 The first programs were implemented in the fall of 1987.

 Act 1244, enacted by the General Assembly in 1991, and established the merger of White River Technical College and ASU-Beebe to create ASU-Newport, as an integral part of the ASU-Beebe system.
-However during the spring of 2000, the ASU Board of Trustees, the Arkansas

-Department of Higher Education and the Arkansas Higher Education Coordinating Board approved the status of ASU-Newport as a stand-alone campus pending completion of stated milestones.
-ASU-Newport has met all the stand-alone requirements and now reports directly to the ASU-System Board of Trustees and President.
+However during the spring of 2000, the ASU Board of Trustees, the Arkansas Department of Higher Education and the Arkansas Higher Education Coordinating Board approved the status of ASU-Newport as a stand-alone campus pending completion of stated milestones.
+ASU-Newport met all of the stand-alone requirements and now reports directly to the ASU-System Board of Trustees and President.
 Act 90 of 2001 by the Arkansas General Assembly removed the term "branch" from legislation affecting ASU-Beebe.

-ASU-Heber Springs, A Center of ASU-Beebe, was established in response to the community's desire to have a two-year college presence in Cleburne County.
+The Heber Springs campus was established in response to the community's desire to have a two-year college presence in Cleburne County.
 Although continuing education classes had been offered in the area for several years, local community leaders contacted the president of the ASU system in 1997 expressing interest.
 The University conducted a Needs Assessment among several entities in the community and the surrounding areas.
 It was concluded that Cleburne County would benefit from a two-year college due to the geographic area and local support.
-In the legislative session of the 1999 Arkansas General Assembly, ACT 426 of 1999, officially established ASU-Heber Springs, A Center of ASU-Beebe.
-Effective July 1, 2003, Foothills Technical Institute in Searcy merged with ASU-Beebe to become ASU-Searcy, A Technical Campus of ASU-Beebe.
+In the legislative session of the 1999 Arkansas General Assembly, ACT 426 of 1999, officially established Heber Springs as a campus of ASU-Beebe.
+Effective July 1, 2003, Foothills Technical Institute in Searcy merged with ASU-Beebe to become ASU-Beebe's Searcy campus.

-The institution, with its campuses in Beebe, Heber Springs, Searcy, and at the Little Rock Air Force Base, is now referred to as Arkansas State University-Beebe, and functions as an operationally separate institution of the ASU System.
+ASU-Beebe, with its campuses in Beebe, Heber Springs, Searcy, and at the Little Rock Air Force Base, functions as an operationally separate institution of the ASU System.

 In the last two decades, enrollment has continually increased.
 Although the Beebe campus has oncampus residence halls, most of the students are commuters.
-Arkansas State University-Beebe continues to serve a large rural population as well as many urban commuters.
+ASU-Beebe continues to serve a large rural population as well as many urban commuters.

 Physical changes on the Beebe campus have reflected decades of growth.
 The Abington Library, the fine arts and physical education facilities, a mathematics and science laboratory and classroom building, and the Advanced Technology Center were added before 1991.
 Facilities that have been added since 1991 include the Science Building, Veterinary Technology Building, Business and Agriculture Building, the Agriculture Equipment Technology building, the University Center Building, the Student Center, the Legacy and Horizon Residence Halls, a building to house the physical plant and purchasing, construction of new farm buildings following destruction by a tornado, renovation and expansion of the Abington Library, renovation of the former cafeteria area into a Music Center, and expansion of the Advanced Technology Center to accommodate rapid expansion in computer systems technology.
 Renovation of existing facilities in State Hall during 2003 provided additional classroom and office space.
-These facility additions highlight continuing efforts to expand the campus facilities as a part of the institution's longrange planning process to keep pace with expansion of the institutional mission.
+These facility additions highlight continuing efforts to expand the campus facilities as a part of the institution's long-range planning process to keep pace with expansion of the institutional mission.
 Additional facilities are being planned to include an academic building.